 A cover letter is your first chance to make the right impression with a potential employer.
 While a resume details your skills and career accomplishments, a cover letter is your opportunity to “tell your story” and explain why your abilities and experiences are right for the job.

-Personalize your application, complement your resume, and captivate employers by using our user-friendly Cover Letter Builder — we’ll guide you through everything.
+Personalize your application, complement your resume, and captivate employers by using our user-friendly Cover Letter Builder — the quickest and easiest way to generate a cover letter.